DCOD-OpenSource/django-simple-help/README.rst

     ]

-Add to you page view context variable named ``PAGE_HELP`` with value of help you want to show.
+Add to you page view context variable named ``PAGE_HELP`` with a value of help you want to show.
 Load ``help_tags`` into page template and call ``page_help`` tag.
 If you use `Bootstrap <https://getbootstrap.com/>`_ in you project include ``simple_help/includes/help_button.html`` and ``simple_help/includes/help_dialog.html`` templates to base template, else override default templates as you wish.